frederic-perez/AmE-dictionary/data/dictionary.md

 __rapier__ _n_ :three: (rapiers) A straight sword with a narrow blade and two edges.
 __rapine__ _n_ :three: The violent seizure and carrying off of another’s property; plunder.
 __rapping__ _v_
-__rapport__ _n_ :two: A friendly, harmonious relationship; especially a relationship characterized by agreement, mutual understanding, or empathy that makes communication possible or easy.
+__rapport__ _n_ :three: /ra-POR/ A friendly, harmonious relationship; especially a relationship characterized by agreement, mutual understanding, or empathy that makes communication possible or easy.
 Relationship, especially one of mutual trust or emotional affinity. _Syn_ resonance _They had an excellent rapport and would never keep secrets from one another._
+__rapporteur__ _n_
 __rapprochement__ _n_ :three::hammer:
 __rapscallion__ _n_ /rap-SKAL-yun/ The word rapscallion refers to someone who causes trouble, often in a mischievous way. _Syn_ rascal, ne’er-do-well _With his shaggy, perpetually unkempt hair and his charmingly crooked smile, the actor seems to have been born to play scamps and rapscallions._
 __rapt<sup>1</sup>__ _adj_ :seven::hammer: _In rapt silence._ _Robert C. Cone had a rapt audience._